letstri/letstri/README.md

-My name is Valeriy Strilets, I am a developer from Ukraine.
-I have a wife, a child, a dog, and a car.
-Despite the war, I still enjoy life.
+My name is Valerii Strilets, I am a developer from Ukraine.
+I have a wife, a child, a dog, a car and beautiful life.

 Everything you see on my profile are projects I build to improve my and your development workflow.